dedSyn4ps3/dedSyn4ps3/README.md

 ### Developer 👨‍💻, Security Specialist, and founder of Null-Return IT Services & Consulting

-- 🖥️ Currently work in IT Support Logistics
+- 🖥️ Professional IT Support Engineer

 - 📚 Published author on [Medium](https://medium.com/@erutherford_nullreturn)

--  🧠 Avid learner and purveyor of knowledge
+-  🧠 Avid learner and purveyor of knowledge (all the things!)

 - 🔐 Cybersecurity aficionado